Why Evangelical Community Churches Aren’t What They Appear To Be

 True Christian Religion #738

-An Example of Arguments in Favor Faith Alone by Contemporary Preachers
+An Example of Contemporary Arguments for Faith Alone

 “Love the Lord your God with all your heart and with all your soul and with all your mind.”
 This is the first and greatest commandment.
 And the second is like it: “Love your neighbor as yourself.”
 All the Law and the Prophets hang on these two commandments.